Study of Excited $\Xi$ Baryons with the PANDA Detector

 \subsubsection{\textbf{Final State Particles}}

 After the track filtering, the final state particle candidates are filled into the corresponding candidate lists.
-For the selection of the possible candidates no PID information is used.
-This implies that for a given charge sign each of the corresponding candidate lists is filled with the same candidate.
+In the most pessimistic scenario, no information about the particle species is provided by the detector.
+Therefore, no PID information is used for the selection of the possible candidates, meaning that only the information about their charge is used.
+For a given charge sign each of the corresponding candidate lists is filled with the same candidate.
+This implies that a positive charged particle is filled into the proton, \piplus and \kplus list, while a particle with negative charge is filled into the \aprot, \piminus and \kminus list, respectively.
 The single candidates differ only in the mass, which is set according to the hypothesis of the corresponding candidate list.\\ If at least three candidates for each charge sign are available per event, it is marked as "reconstructable".
 This pre-selection avoids the reconstruction of incomplete signal events.\\ In the following, the reconstruction efficiency is defined as the ratio of MC matched candidates to the number of generated candidates.
 MC matched means that the reconstructed candidate has a partner in the MC truth list which has the correct event genealogy up to the initial \pbarp system.